27 Nov 2020

 Peer Support

-Peer support is where colleagues who are in the same situation offer supportive conversations within the context of work.
+Peer support is where colleagues offer supportive conversations within the context of work.
+Find out more about our training to become a Peer Supporter:

 We have a one day online training session which a team from your unit can attend to become Peer Supporters.
 We suggest that you engage as a unit to offer peer support, and have a minimum of 5 peer supporters per unit trained.
 Please refer to 'annex 2' for more details.